AM5800/self_drifing_car/advanced_lanes_detection/readme.md

 If we compare this project to very first lane detection one - I don't think it improved a lot:
 There are still lots of "hyperparameters" such as magnitude threshold which should be picked by hand.
 And they might be wrong if environment changes signficantly - like rain or snow or night.

-This algorithm will most likely fail if there are other cars infront.
+This algorithm will most likely fail if there are other cars ahead.

 Changing lane is still a problem - algorithm assumes there are only 2 lane lines out there.
 But to change lane we need to see 3 lines.